SPAN Resource Parent Training

 About Us / Our Programs / Parent and Professional Leadership Development → Parent Training Program

 Make A Difference — Become A SPAN Resource Parent

 “It takes each of us to make a difference for all of us.” —Jackie Mutcheson, Teacher

 During SRP training, participants learn about education and civil rights laws and regulations, as well as the special education process and strategies for working with the school team to ensure appropriate educational programs and related services for children and youth.
-Attendees, both parents and professionals, are provided with extensive training and ongoing support to help them understand the dynamics of the systems that serve children with special needs.
+Attendees, both parents and professionals, are provided with extensive training and ongoing support to help them understand the dynamics of the systems that serve children with disabilities and special health care needs.

-Individuals who complete the entire training series receive a compilation of useful local, state, and national resources.
-They will then be prepared to provide support to families around issues or concerns they may have about their child’s education and development.
+Individuals who complete the entire training series receive a compilation of useful local, state, and national resources and will then be prepared to share information with families around issues or concerns they may have about their child’s education and development.

 Free to Volunteers

 If a participant misses one of the training dates, they can make it up at a future training course.
 SRP Courses are offered three times per year in English and once per year in Spanish

 Session 1 – Laws and Regulations